menandmice/micetro_docs/guides/implementation/webapp_fixed_central.rst

 .. _webapp-fixed-central:

-Allowing Micetro Web Interface to login to other Central servers
+Allowing Micetro Web Interface to Log In to Other Central Servers
 ===================================================================

 By default, the Micetro Web Interface and API only allow connecting to a single Micetro Central server, determined during the first login to Micetro after installation.